EliAndrewC/l7r/setting/budgets.md

 1. **Imperial appointees** - personnel sent by the Emperor from elsewhere, paid from the Imperial budget, rotating periodically.
 Required for any position involving oversight of local activities (all yoriki, regardless of where they're posted) or strategic command (the Imperial Magistrate and karo at the capital, relay-masters at waystations).
 Oversight cannot be local because the daimyo's own samurai cannot be trusted to audit the daimyo's own imports, granaries, or judicial proceedings - the structural conflict of interest is too direct.

 2. **Locally-detailed clan samurai** - samurai of the host domain assigned by the local daimyo to support Imperial functions in non-oversight roles (couriers, mounted patrol leaders, manifest clerks, office scribes).
 Paid from the local clan budget as part of the domain's standing obligation to support Imperial infrastructure.
-These postings are prestigious - working alongside Imperial appointees, often with promotion potential and visibility to the Emerald Champion's office - but explicitly NOT oversight positions.
+These postings are prestigious - working alongside Imperial appointees, often with promotion potential and visibility to the Emerald Champion's office - but are explicitly **not** oversight positions.
 The phrasing inside the domain is that these samurai are detailed *to assist* the Imperial Magistrate (or the waystation relay-master), not *to oversee* on behalf of the Emperor.

 3. **Locally-recruited ashigaru and peasants** - hired from the host domain's population, paid from the Imperial budget.
-Handle physical, security, and unskilled labor (mounted patrol ashigaru, stable hands, kitchen staff, manor servants, road-maintenance specialists, ashigaru security at the IM's manor).
+Handle physical, security, and unskilled labor (mounted patrol ashigaru, stable hands, kitchen staff, manor servants, road-maintenance specialists, ashigaru security at the Imperial magistrate's manor).

 For a median (vassal-house) Reiji-style domain - ~12 waystations within the domain (per the geographic divisor: ~5,000 waystations Empire-wide / ~400 median domains of Empire land area = ~12.5 waystations per MD of land), 6 provincial cities each with a yoriki sub-station, 1 Imperial Magistrate at the domain capital - the breakdown looks like: